pgdr/cristin/README.md

 If you want to combine the two above, use

-`cristin resultsby firstname surname --csv`
+`cristin --resultsby firstname surname --csv`